yuanz03/tp/docs/UserGuide.md

 **Tips:**
 * You can edit multiple fields at once (e.g., both phone and email).
 * To remove all tags, use `t/` without any tag names after it.
-* You cannot edit injury status or position through this command - use dedicated commands instead.
 </box>

 **Examples:**